-University Counseling Center staff are available by appointment or on an emergency basis to assist with alcohol and other drug related problems.
-Contact with the Center is confidential.
+The Counseling and Psychological Services (CAPS) staff are available by appointment or on an emergency basis to assist with alcohol and other drug related problems.
+Contact CAPS is confidential.

-Health Center personnel are available during normal hours to deal with any alcohol or drug related emergency, answer questions, and provide information.
-(After hours 2911 or 474-2911 should be dialed to obtain assistance in an emergency.)
+Student Health Services personnel are available during normal hours to deal with any alcohol or drug related emergency, answer questions, and provide information.
+(After hours 2911 or 850.474.2911 should be dialed to obtain assistance in an emergency.)

-The Student Health and Wellness Center provides a confidential referral service with regard to alcohol and/or other drug problems; information on various aspects of alcohol and other drug use, misuse and abuse; and a reference library for personal and academically related research.
+The Wellness Services provides a confidential referral service with regard to alcohol and/or other drug problems; information on various aspects of alcohol and other drug use, misuse and abuse; and a reference library for personal and academically related research.

-The University’s Employee Assistance Program (EAP) is available to employees to obtain counseling and/or treatment for an alcohol, or other drug related problem.
-Employees are entitled to four (4) sessions at no charge through the EAP program which is coordinated by the Center for Personal and Family Development (CPFD).
+The University’s Employee Assistance Program (EAP) is available to employees to obtain counseling and/or treatment for an alcohol or other drug related problem.
+Employees are entitled to four (4) sessions at no charge through the EAP program, which is coordinated by the Center for Personal and Family Development (CPFD).
 After these sessions, treatment is coordinated through the employee’s individual insurance plan.
-CPFD may be called directly at 438-4007.
+CPFD may be called directly at 850.438.4007.
 This service is confidential.

 Crime Awareness And Campus Security

-Crime statistics are provided as part of the University of West Florida's commitment to safety and security on campus and complies with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-This information is found on our web page at www.uwf.edu/uwfpolice click on Clery Act.
+Crime statistics are provided as part of the University of West Florida's commitment to safety and security on campus and comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
+This information is found in the Student Handbook Combined Annual Security & Fire Safety Report 2022-23.

 The University of West Florida is dedicated to the advancement of knowledge and learning and to the development of ethically responsible persons.
 University students are expected to uphold appropriate standards of behavior and to respect the rights and privileges of others.
-Student conduct is expected to be lawful and in accordance with all federal, state, and local laws, and university regulations.
+Student conduct is expected to be lawful and in accordance with all federal, state, and local laws and university regulations.
 In keeping with the University of West Florida’s stated essential values, sanctions imposed on students found in violation of the Student Code of Conduct are designed to promote the university’s educational mission.
-Furthermore, sanctions are imposed for the purposes of restoring the standards of the university community, educating students about the seriousness of their action(s) and promoting civility and positive growth, while maintaining the safety and integrity of the individuals involved and the university community.
+Furthermore, sanctions are imposed for the purposes of restoring the standards of the university community, educating students about the seriousness of their action(s) and promoting civility and positive growth while maintaining the safety and integrity of the individuals involved and the university community.
 The processes for adjudicating violations of federal, state and local laws and violations of the Student Code of Conduct are separate and may be pursued independently of one another.
-For more information concerning the Student Code of Conduct, please visit our web page at www.uwf.edu/osrr.
+Read more about the UWF Student Code of Conduct.